-What clinical trials reveal about the effectiveness of four-legged therapists
+What clinical trials reveal about the effectiveness of four-legged therapists.

-Posted November 17, 2014
+Posted November 17, 2014 | Reviewed by Abigail Fagan

 The idea that interacting with animals can heal our broken minds and bodies is certainly appealing, particularly for those of us who love pets.
 But is there a mismatch between the media coverage of AAT and the evidence that these therapies actually work?
 To answer this question, I recently surveyed the research literature on the effectiveness of AAT.
 I was surprised by what I found.

-First the Good News
+The Good News

 AAT enthusiasts will be happy to learn that the overwhelming majority of published studies have reported that animals make excellent therapists.
-For example, Maggie O’Haire of Purdue University, reviewed 14 clinical trials on the effects of AAT on children suffering from autism spectrum disorders (here).
+For example, Maggie O’Haire of Purdue University reviewed 14 clinical trials on the effects of AAT on children suffering from autism spectrum disorders (here).
 Together, these studies measured 30 different outcomes variables.
 The results were impressive.
 All of the studies found that AAT was effective.
-Indeed, children with autism who underwent AAT showed, in stat-speak, “statistically significant” improvements on 27 of the 30 outcomes measures
+Indeed, children with autism who underwent AAT showed, in stat-speak, “statistically significant” improvements on 27 of the 30 outcomes measures.

-Other researchers have found similar patterns of results in their examination of animal assisted therapy studies.
-Erika Friedmann and Heesook Son reviewed 28 AAT studies published between 1997 and 2009 (here) The studies involved a wide variety of disorders including Alzheimer’s disease, schizophrenia, developmental disabilities, and Down’s syndrome.
+Other researchers have found similar patterns of results in their examination of animal-assisted therapy studies.
+Erika Friedmann and Heesook Son reviewed 28 AAT studies published between 1997 and 2009 (here).
+The studies involved a wide variety of disorders including Alzheimer’s disease, schizophrenia, developmental disabilities, and Down’s syndrome.
 Amazingly, all 28 of the studies reported that interacting with therapy animals produced beneficial results.
 More recently, neuroscientist Lori Marino, the executive director of the Kimmela Center for Animal Advocacy, found that 26 of 28 AAT studies published between 2005 and 2011 reported positive outcomes in patients undergoing animal therapy (here).

-Now The Bad News: Big Problem #1
+Now the Bad News: Big Problem #1

 These results sound great.
 But are they too good to be true?
-Unfortunately, when it comes to animal assisted therapy studies, two problems loom large.
+Unfortunately, when it comes to animal-assisted therapy studies, two problems loom large.